Overveiw on Gion Ebessan/Ebisu festival

 We can have Fukuzasa and its ornaments at the special Juyosho in front of Kitamuki Ebisu sha usual year.
 This year, Juyosho is located next door to Kitamuki Ebisu sha (The white roof in the photo.)

-In 2022, 500 pieces of Special Gosyuin stamp is available a day.
+In 2025, 500 pieces of Special Gosyuin stamp would be available a day.

 We can have only prepared Goshoin stapms there.
 It has special letters: 「祈 疫病退散 」The centence is roughly translated as “We sincerely hope the world without epidemics. ” Make sure why the sentence is printed with the post below.